xinjuezou-whi/whi_rviz_plugins/README.md

   python src/whi_rviz_plugins/scripts/send_test_msgs.py
   ```

-2. Run rviz to add the Battery plugin
+2. Run RViz to add the Battery plugin

-  Click the "Add" button at the bottom of the "Displays" panel, then scrolling down through the available displays until you see "Battery" under package name "whi_rviz_plugins":
+  Click the "Add" button at the bottom of the "Displays" panel, then scroll down through the available displays until you see "Battery" under package name "whi_rviz_plugins":

 ![image](https://user-images.githubusercontent.com/72239958/182015665-fd271ba8-7fbb-4b4c-b479-73f90e24b48d.png)

-  Once the Battery display is added to rviz, set the topic name of the display to a source of "whi_interfaces::WhiBattery".
+  Once the Battery display is added to RViz, set the topic name of the display to a source of "whi_interfaces::WhiBattery".
 The topic is "test_bat" if you are running the "send_test_msgs.py".

 ![image](https://user-images.githubusercontent.com/72239958/182015784-2942af09-8773-464b-87ce-e31522cf21ec.png)